zceceal/comp0034-wk4/README.md

 6. Check that you have an instance folder containing `paralympics.sqlite`
 7. Add data to the database by running `data\add_data.py`

+TODO: Why is event missing the id field?
+TODO: Remove the country field from the event table and class

 `flask --app paralympics --debug run`